gpmd/generator-silverstripe/README.md

-**Note: This is a work in progress - don't use it, it's not working yet...**
+**Note: This is very much a work in progress and is likely to be modified frequently!**

 # generator-silverstripe [![Build Status](https://secure.travis-ci.org/matt-bailey/generator-silverstripe.png?branch=master)](https://travis-ci.org/matt-bailey/generator-silverstripe)